Tue 4 Sep 18

 His client portfolio includes HRH Her Majesty The Queen, Prince Charles, Bon Jovi, Jennifer Lopez and Shania Twain.
 His corporate clients include Xerox, Panasonic, British Airways and Virgin Atlantic.
 He has worked on London Fashion Week, the MOBO Awards, and spent three years as a senior manager at the BRIT Awards.
 He has worked in-house at large organisations and he has managed venues including Thorpe Park, the London Hippodrome, and Camden Palace.

 Since starting as a lecturer, Philip has gained his PG Cert Ed teaching qualification, is a Fellow of the Higher Education Academy, has authored two textbooks for the academic publishing company, Routledge, and is now embarking on his doctorate at the University of Essex Sociology department.
+Philip is a lecturer and course coordinator at our Edge Hotel School.

 When did you become interested in managing events?